overturetool/overturetool.github.io/_netmeetings/Net-Meeting-143.md

 #### VDMJ and VDM-VSCode

-Progress with VDMJ 4.7.0-SNAPSHOT is mainly focussed on operation POs and VDM-VSCode support for their discharge, via QuickCheck.
+Progress with VDMJ 4.7.0-SNAPSHOT was mainly focussed on operation POs and VDM-VSCode support for their discharge, via QuickCheck.
 Operation POs now track the value of state variable updates using "let" definitions to hide previous values, and state that is amended on multiple paths is tracked as an "ambiguous" state, leading to "Unchecked" POs.

 The updated POG and QuickCheck was used by PGL to re-visit the VDM Examples suite that is distributed with the tool.